Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors: Main results

-{} A heterodimensional cycle is formed by intersections between invariant manifolds of periodic orbits of different indices (dimensions of unstable manifolds).
-As a mechanism causing non-hyperbolicity, heterodimensional cycles were first studied by Newhouse and Palis in \citep{np76}.
+A heterodimensional cycle is formed by intersections between invariant manifolds of hyperbolic periodic orbits of different indices (dimensions of unstable manifolds).
+By this definition, they only appear in dimension three or more for diffeomorphisms, or dimension four or higher if we consider systems of autonomous differential equations.
+Heterodimensional cycles in such dynamical systems create a basic mechanism that causes non-hyperbolicity and breaks structural stability.
+Early examples involving heterodimensional cycles were studied by Abraham and Smale \citep{as70} and Shub \citep{shub71}.
 Later on, a systematic study was carried out by Diaz and his collaborators in \citep{dr92,di95a,di95b,bd96}.
-Bonatti and Díaz built in \citep{bd08} a comprehensive theory on $C^1$ diffeomorphisms having heterodimensional cycles of co-index one (i.e., when the difference between the indices is one).
-They also showed the $C^1$-robustness of heterodimensional cycles - a $C^1$-small perturbation of a system with a heterodimensional cycle can always be constructed such that the system gets into a $C^1$-open domain in the space of dynamical systems where systems with heterodimensional cycles are dense (in $C^\infty$ or $C^\omega$ sense).
-A general higher smoothness version of this result is missing and a $C^r$ theory (with $r>1$) of perturbations of heterodimensional cycles is much less developed (see, however, \citep{dr92,di95a,di95b,ks12,ast}). {} The aim of this work is to provide more examples where heterodimensional cycles appear naturally in multidimensional sytems.
-In particular, we show that heterodimensional cycles can be born (after a $C^r$ small perturbation, for an arbitrarily large $r$, including the case of perturbations small in the real-analytic sense) out of a certain type of homoclinic tangencies.
-As homoclinic tangencies persist in the so-called Newhouse domains ($C^2$-open regions in the space of dynamical systems where systems with homoclinic tangencies are $C^r$-dense for every $r$), this gives us the persistence of heterodimensional cycles in the corresponding type of the Newhouse domain (we actually deal with the space of systems with a certain type of symmetry, as described below).
+Bonatti and Diaz built in \citep{bd08} a comprehensive theory of $C^1$ diffeomorphisms having heterodimensional cycles of co-index one (i.e., when the difference between the indices is one).
+They also showed the $C^1$-robustness of heterodimensional cycles - a $C^1$-small perturbation of a system with a heterodimensional cycle can always be constructed such that the perturbed system gets into a $C^1$-open domain in the space of dynamical systems where systems with heterodimensional cycles are dense (in $C^\infty$ or $C^\omega$ sense).
+A general higher smoothness version of this result is missing and a $C^r$ theory (with $r>1$) of perturbations of heterodimensional cycles is much less developed (see, however, \citep{dr92,di95a,di95b,ks12,ast17,ast18}).

+The aim of this work is to provide more examples where heterodimensional cycles appear naturally in multidimensional systems.
+In particular, we show that heterodimensional cycles can be born out of a certain type of homoclinic tangencies (after a $C^r$-small perturbation, for an arbitrarily large $r$, including the case of perturbations small in the real-analytic sense).
+As homoclinic tangencies persist in the so-called Newhouse domains ($C^2$-open regions in the space of dynamical systems where systems with homoclinic tangencies are $C^r$-dense for every $r\geq 2$ \cite{gts93,pv94}), this gives us the persistence of heterodimensional cycles in the corresponding type of the Newhouse domain.